awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-edit.md

    ```

 **Important**
-To retain existing parameter values of your association, such as association name or compliance severity, you must specify these values when you update the association\.
+To retain existing parameter values of your association, such as association name or compliance severity, specify these values when you update the association\.
 If you don't specify these parameters when you update an association, the new association version uses no values\.
-For example, if your existing association has a cron schedule but you don't specify `-ScheduleExpression` when updating, the new association version will not have a schedule expression\.
+For example, if your existing association has a cron schedule but you don't specify `-ScheduleExpression` when updating, the new association version won't have a schedule expression\.

 ------

    The following example updates an existing association to change the name to `TestHostnameAssociation2`\.
 The new association version runs every hour and writes the output of commands to the specified Amazon S3 bucket\.

 ------
-#### [ Linux ]
+#### [ Linux & macOS ]

    ```
    aws ssm update-association \